ECW vs. IWA vs. True FMW: Total War

-In professional wrestling, ECW vs. IWA vs. True FMW: Total War (also translated as All Out War) was an event staged in Japan by the International Wrestling Association of Japan (IWA Japan) in conjunction with the United States-based professional wrestling promotion Extreme Championship Wrestling (ECW) on August 10 and 11, 1996.
+In professional wrestling, ECW vs. IWA vs. True FMW: Total War (also translated as All Out War) was an event staged in Japan by the International Wrestling Association of Japan (IWA Japan) in conjunction with the United States–based professional wrestling promotion Extreme Championship Wrestling (ECW) on August 10 and 11, 1996.
 The event took place over two days, with the first day's event taking place in the Yokohama Cultural Gymnasium, Yokohama on August 10 and the second in Korakuen Hall, Tokyo on August 11.
 It formed part of IWA Japan's August 1996 "Danger & Pleasure" tour.

 Highlights from the event aired on episode #173 of the syndicated television show ECW Hardcore TV on August 13, 1996.
 Several bouts from the event were released on DVD by RF Video as ECW vs IWA Japan and by Wrestling Epicenter as ECW Doing it in Japan.
 The bout between Raven and Tommy Dreamer was included on the DVD and Blu-ray ECW Unreleased Vol. 3 released by WWE in 2015.

 Background

-The event was presented as a three-way conflict between ECW, IWA Japan, and "True FMW" (the stable of Tarzan Goto, Mr. Gannosuke, and Flying Kid Ichihara - also known as "Shin FMW" - who had joined IWA Japan from the rival Frontier Martial-Arts Wrestling promotion).
+The event was presented as a three-way conflict between ECW, IWA Japan, and "True FMW" (the stable of Tarzan Goto, Flying Kid Ichihara and Mr. Gannosuke (the latter of whom did not participate in the event) – also known as "Shin FMW" – who had joined IWA Japan from the rival Frontier Martial-Arts Wrestling promotion).

 The event marked ECW's first foray into Japan.
 It was the culmination of a working agreement between ECW and IWA Japan that saw IWA World Heavyweight Champion Tarzan Goto travel to the United States in July 1996 to wrestle at the ECW supercard Heat Wave.